Stately Homes & Gardens in Hampshire

 The National Trust

-Hampshire is well represented in the National Trust portfolio, including Mottisfont Abbey and Gardens which is home to the National Collection of roses, Uppark with its fine restored Georgian interiors, the formal gardens at Hinton Ampner and West Green House and Garden near Hook.
+Hampshire is well represented in the National Trust portfolio, including Mottisfont Abbey and Gardens, Uppark with its fine restored Georgian interiors, the formal gardens at Hinton Ampner and West Green House and Garden near Hook.

 Number of items:

 West Green House Gardens is an historic garden with a contemporary twist.

 A fine late 17th Century National Trust house and its treasures set high on the South Downs with magnificent views.
 Extensive servants' rooms shown as they were in 1874 when H.G.
 Wells' mother was housekeeper.